Exact Lexicographic Scheduling and Approximate Rescheduling: Approximate Recovery Algorithm with Binding Decisions (Stage 2)

-Table \ref{Table:Performance_Guarantees} summarizes the performance guarantees for the Algorithm \ref{Algorithm:Recovery} recovery strategy with respect to the four Section \ref{Section:Perturbation_Types} perturbation types.
-Lemma \ref{Theorem:Multiple_Recovery} proves Type 1 and Supplementary material presents Types 2-4.
-The proofs also show that our analysis is asymptotically tight.
-Distinguishing the arguments required for each perturbation type, yields a global, tight performance guarantee by propagating the solution degradation with respect to the above sequence.
-Considering the perturbations in this series of steps is an assumption only for analysis purposes and does not restrict the uncertainty model.
+Table \ref{Table:Performance_Guarantees} lists performance guarantees for our two-stage approach, obtained by individually analyzing each type of perturbation.
+Despite distinguishing the arguments for each type of perturbation, we obtain a global price of robustness for all perturbations simultaneously by propagating the solution degradation with respect to the order of Table \ref{Table:Performance_Guarantees}.
+Considering perturbations in this order is only for analysis purposes and does not restrict our uncertainty model.
 Theoretically, \ref{eq:lexopt} is essential only for bounding the solution degradation due to job removals and processing time reductions.
-But practically, the optimal substructure derived by \ref{eq:lexopt}, as stated in Lemma~~\ref{Lemma:Multiple_Lexicographic_Optimal_Substructure}, is beneficial in an integrated setting with all possible perturbations.
-Section \ref{Section:Numerical_Results} complements the theoretical analysis with experiments highlighting reoptimization's significance in the recovered solution quality.
+But practically, the optimal substructure imposed by \ref{eq:lexopt} is beneficial in an integrated setting with all possible perturbations.
+Section \ref{Section:Numerical_Results} complements the theoretical analysis with numerical experiments highlighting the significance of \ref{eq:lexopt} in the recovered solution quality.
+Theorem \ref{Theorem:PG} quantifies the price of robustness for our two-stage approach.

-\begin{lemma} For the makespan recovery problem with only job cancellations and processing time reductions (Type 1), in the $\mathcal{U}(f,k,\delta)$ uncertainty set, Algorithm \ref{Algorithm:Recovery} produces a $2f\cdot(1+\lceil\frac{k}{m-k}\rceil)$-approximate solution and this performance guarantee is asymptotically tight, $\forall$ $k<m$. \end{lemma}